 Did you ever have white balsamic vinegar in a cocktail before?
 We haven’t until we tried this sparkling wine cocktail.
 The tart white balsamic vinegar and the prosecco create a nice balance with the sweetness of the tangerine, and the floral chamomile.
 However, for our first attempt at making this cocktail, there was a little too much vinegar, so we adjusted the quantity down a little.
 That first initial taste was “oh, there’s vinegar in here.”
 After the proper adjustments, the taste was more like “Mmm, there’s something interesting in this cocktail that I can’t quite put my finger on.”
 That’s just the right mixture.
 The vinegar we use is Navarino Icons White Balsamic Vinegar which we have in our Spoonabilities shop.

 Easy to make sparkling wine cocktail

 This champagne cocktail is so easy to make when your guests arrive.
 You can pre-make the tangerine chamomile syrup, and even pre-make the alcohol, vinegar syrup base.
 It will keep well in the refrigerator for about four days.
 For the syrup, you make a simple syrup of sugar and water.
 When you remove it from the stove you add in the chamomile teabags and tangerine juice and zest.
 That’s it.
 You can keep this syrup in the fridge for about a month.
 For the base, you just combine the gin, syrup and vinegar.
 You can keep that mixture in the fridge for about four to five days.
 Then when you are ready to serve, just pour the base in champagne glasses or flutes, and top off with the prosecco.
-For this cocktail, we use Spiaggia Prosecco from Orvino Wine from their private brand Villa San Giovanni Wines.
+For this cocktail, we use Spiaggia Prosecco.
+If you can’t find that brand, try Cinzano Prosecco.

 What is the Difference between prosecco, champagne, and sparkling wine?